 TCP connection attacks, otherwise known as SYN flood attacks, happen when a three-way TCP handshake between the host and the server is never completed.
 In this attack, the handshake is initiated, but the hacker leaves the server hanging and the ports open.
 This means the server cannot take any other requests.
 The hacker keeps flooding it with more handshakes, eventually making it crash.

-One example of the volumetric attack could be the hacker spoofing the victim’s IP and making multiple requests to an open DNS server.
-The attack is structured so that when DNS server responds, it sends more data to the victim than they can handle.
+One example of the volumetric attack is the hacker spoofing the victim’s IP and making multiple requests to an open DNS server.
+The attack is structured so that when the DNS server responds, it sends more data to the victim than they can handle.

 Traffic sent over the internet is divided into data packets.
 They travel and are reassembled in different ways depending on whether the TCP or UDP transport protocol is being used.
 A fragmentation attack sends fake data packets that distort the flow of data and therefore overwhelm the server.

 The “too many packets” exploit is an example of a fragmentation attack.
 It floods the network with an excessive number of incomplete, fragmented packets.

 Application layer or layer 7 attacks target, as the name suggests, applications – the layer where the server generates web pages and responds to HTTP requests.
 Such an attack would seem to the server like someone hitting refresh on the same page multiple times.
 It will look like legitimate traffic until the server is overflooded and it’s too late.
 These attacks are also less expensive and more difficult to detect than network layer attacks.

 A DDoS amplification attack is one where the cybercriminal specifically targets security vulnerabilities in Domain Name System (DNS) servers.
 They convert small requests into huge ones (thus the term “amplification”), stifling the victim’s bandwidth and effectively halting the unfortunate target server’s processes.
 There are two types of amplification attack: DNS Reflection and CharGEN Reflection.